Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

-We evaluated Hulu-Med's capabilities in multi-frame temporal reasoning and surgical video analysis using the MedFrameQA benchmark and four surgical video VQA datasets: Cholec80-VQA, EndoVis18-VQA, PSI-AVA-VQA, and Surgery Video QA~\cite{twinanda2016endonet,seenivasan2023surgicalgpt,valderrama2022towards,thapa2025well} (Methods).
-On the OOD MedFrameQA benchmark~\cite{yu2025medframeqa}, for which Hulu-Med received no specific training, all variants significantly outperformed the leading proprietary models reported in the original paper (Fig.~\ref{fig:3d_video_bench}d).
-Moreover, Hulu-Med achieved higher accuracy with a lower standard deviation as the number of frames increased, demonstrating stable performance against rising temporal complexity (Extended Tab.~\ref{tab:model_accuracy_updated}).
-The radar chart further illustrated Hulu-Med's unified understanding capability across diverse modalities (Fig.~\ref{fig:3d_video_bench}d).
+We evaluated Hulu-Med variants on multi-frame temporal reasoning and surgical video analysis~(Methods).
+As shown in~Fig.~\ref{fig:3d_video_bench}d, for multi-frame temporal reasoning, we assess zero-shot performance on MedFrameQA~\cite{yu2025medframeqa}—{\em i.e.}, without any task-specific training or fine-tuning.
+In this OOD setting, Hulu-Med markedly outperforms the leading proprietary models reported in the original study, achieving higher accuracy and lower variance as the number of frames increases (Extended Tab.~\ref{tab:model_accuracy_updated}).
+This stability under growing temporal complexity underscores robust temporal reasoning.
+The radar plot further illustrates the unified understanding of Hulu-Med across modalities.

-For the specialized surgical video benchmarks (Cholec80-VQA, EndoVis18-VQA, PSI-AVA-VQA), Hulu-Med was compared against multiple baselines, including proprietary models, general and medical VLMs, and video foundation models.
-Hulu-Med achieved superior accuracy and recall to the video foundation models on Cholec80-VQA and EndoVis18-VQA, and delivered competitive performance on PSI-AVA-VQA, a reasonable result given that these baselines are specifically tailored for video data (Fig.~\ref{fig:3d_video_bench}e).
-For VLM baselines lacking direct quantitative metrics, we employed ChatGPT-4o-latest as a judge.
-Under this assessment, Hulu-Med consistently surpassed all baseline models across these three benchmarks (Fig.~\ref{fig:3d_video_bench}f).
+In specialized surgical video benchmarks: Cholec80-VQA~\cite{nwoye2023cholectriplet2021}, EndoVis18-VQA~\cite{allan20202018roboticscenesegmentation}, and PSI-AVA-VQA~\cite{10.1007/978-3-031-16449-1_42}, Hulu-Med was compared with proprietary systems, general and medical VLMs, and surgical video foundation models~(Fig.~\ref{fig:3d_video_bench}e).
+It achieves superior accuracy and recall to the video foundation models on Cholec80-VQA and EndoVis18-VQA, and delivers competitive results on PSI-AVA-VQA, given that several baselines are tailored for video data.
+For VLM baselines lacking reported quantitative metrics, we used ChatGPT-4o-latest as an automated judge, Hulu-Med consistently surpasses all baselines across the three benchmarks~(Fig.~\ref{fig:3d_video_bench}f).

-The OOD Surgery Video QA benchmark presents a distinct challenge, utilizing educational videos from public platforms that integrate medical images with diagrams and narrative explanation, rather than standardized surgical videos.
-On this heterogeneous task, GPT-4o achieved the highest score (44.8\%), followed by other proprietary models.
-Among open-source models, Hulu-Med-32B led with a score of 30.1\%, outperforming other specialized medical VLMs like Lingshu-32B (29.9\%) (Fig.~\ref{fig:3d_video_bench}g).
+Additionally, the SurgeryVideoQA~\cite{thapa2025well} presents a distinct OOD challenge, drawing on educational video content that integrates medical images, diagrams, and narrative explanations—unlike conventional surgical footage.
+Here, Hulu-Med-32B led all open-source models, achieving a score of 30.1\% and outperforming other specialized medical VLMs such as Lingshu-32B~(29.9\%), while proprietary models like GPT-4o attained the highest score at 44.8\%~(Fig.~\ref{fig:3d_video_bench}g).
 Overall, Hulu-Med demonstrated competitive performance in this complex, educationally-focused benchmark while maintaining strong advantages on specialized surgical video analysis.